exercism/cpp/exercises/concept/making-the-grade/.docs/introduction.md

 When you declare an array or a vector you need to specify the type of elements, that container will hold.
 Arrays also need a size.
-Look at these examples to see it in action:
+Look at these examples to see the two container types' initializations:

 ```cpp
 #include<array>